Volunteer appreciation is an important aspect of effective volunteer management.

-For example, some people feel appreciated from simply words of affirmation, others likes tangible gifts and others enjoy spending time with leadership so keeping these different preferences in mind will help you create an appreciation model that truly shows your gratitude for volunteer labor.
+For example, some people feel appreciated from simply words of affirmation, others likes tangible gifts and others enjoy spending time with leadership.
+Keep these different preferences in mind so you can create an appreciation model that truly shows your gratitude for volunteer labor.

 What types of things do you do to show appreciation for your volunteers?

 photo by: TheophilosPapadopoulus